RareSkills/cairo-tutorial/content/cairo-components-part-2.md

 In this tutorial, you’ll learn how to import and use components from OpenZeppelin, rather than building everything from scratch; understand import paths for external crate components; and use the [OpenZeppelin Wizard](https://docs.openzeppelin.com/contracts-cairo/2.x/wizard) to generate boilerplate code.

 # Setting Up Dependencies
 Before we can import OpenZeppelin components, we need to add the OpenZeppelin Contracts library as a dependency in our project.
+Cairo uses [Scarbs.xyz](https://scarbs.xyz/) as its official package registry, similar to npm for JavaScript or crates.io for Rust.

 Create a new scarb project and navigate to its directory: